csb324/eleventy-obsidian-ninareth/notes/Events/Mysteries/Freya's Mysterious Circles.md

 [[Freya]] asked [[Niko]] to look into it for her.
 He gave her a piece of paper that would allow one-way communication, and then incinerate itself, so that he could communicate securely.

-The incense takes on a purple tint, and [[Hugh|Finn]] hears a calm reassuring voice, "these infinite overlapping circles are the eye of the [[Everpresent]].
+The incense takes on a purple tint, and [[Hugh|Finn]] hears a calm reassuring voice, "these infinite overlapping circles are the [[Freya's Mysterious Circles|Eye of the Everpresent]]]].
 It is the symbol of [[Morthos]] and denotes an individual, object, or place that is under their influence.
 Where goes the eye, there goes their power.
-It observes the degradation of our most natural and fundamental lines and is a harbringer of the greatest doom"
+It observes the degradation of our most natural and fundamental lines and is a harbinger of the greatest doom"
 ### Connections
 * [[Morthos]] and [[The Silver Hand]]
 * [[Wait There's a Lot of Undead]]